-The average number of employees, including temporary employees, in the Parent Company during 2022 was 1, and in the Group 196.
-The corresponding numbers in 2021 were 1 and 169, respectively.
-The increase in the average number of employees primarily relates to the investment in our Next-Gen Security Operating Centre and some specialist skills for the European markets as well as the additional staff onboarded through acquisitions.
+The average number of employees, including temporary employees, in the Parent Company during 2023 was 1, and in the Group 207.
+The corresponding numbers in 2022 were 1 and 196, respectively.
+The increase in the average number of employees primarily relates to the investment in our Next-Gen Security Operating Centre and some specialist skills for the European markets.